abylaw/asyncy-front-end/packages/microservice.guide/overview/README.md

 Follow the [Docker Docs](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) for Dockerfile best practices

-A container can accept input and write output (like a traditional function) or stream output into the Storyscript  (like web servers, chat bots, social streams).
+A container can accept input and write output (like a traditional function) or stream output (e.g., web servers, chatbots, social streams).

 * Try to keep images to a bare minimum.
 Consider using a base image from `alpine`.
 * Include an `EXPOSE` instruction for external access